Blue-Labs/misty/README.md

 * a WAMP setup, I use the crossbario router and python modules
 * a webserver
 * an LDAP database
+* Python 3 (all current versions, 3.2 to 3.6 work fine)
 * one or more RaspberryPI units. even the A models can handle this, I use a pi B, pi2 B+, and pi3 B+
   * you'll need one or more relay boards. you can use either `high` or `low`